 Sure to impress a date, these romantic dining destination in Sydney are perfect for those who appreciate a good view – though be warned the best dinner window spots can book out months in advance.
 There are far, far, far too many restaurants with a view in Sydney to list all of them, but here are a few of our favorites to go to for more than just a great meal.

-Of course, there is always the tried and tested options of the Opera Kitchen, perched beside the most famous sails in the world with uninterrupted views of the famed Harbour Bridge and delicious Asian-fusion dining, or Café Sydney – a exemplary Sydney spot on the rooftop of Customs House with impressive harbour views, delicious food, an outdoor terrace, cocktail lounge and a relaxed, contemporary interior.
+Of course, there is always the tried and tested options of the Opera Kitchen, perched beside the most famous sails in the world with uninterrupted views of the famed Harbour Bridge and delicious Asian-fusion dining, or Café Sydney – an exemplary Sydney spot on the rooftop of Customs House with impressive harbor views, delicious food, an outdoor terrace, cocktail lounge, and a relaxed, contemporary interior.